! Below script is for Google Grow for Mediavine >

 If there is a variance, there will be a limit to how much you can adjust but you may need to pull one side in and the other out to try and even/square things up.

 When fixing the wall plates down onto the brickwork, if the building is square/rectangle measure from corner to corner diagonally.
 When the measurement is equal the plates are square.

 Another way when the roof is too large for that or there are not four corners is to use the 3-4-5 method shown here to make sure the corners are at a perfect 90 degrees.

 They should be fixed firmly to the brick or blockwork underneath.
-In the UK they're bedded on sand and cement to lose any discrepancies in the brickwork then fixed again with lateral restraint straps, though you might want to wait till you've set out the joists first so you don't put the straps in the way of the joists or rafters.
+In the UK they're bedded on sand and cement to lose any discrepancies in the brickwork then fixed again with lateral restraint straps, though you might want to wait until you've set out the joists first so you don't put the straps in the way of the joists or rafters.

 To fix the joists and rafters down on to the wall plates they should be 'toe' or 'skew' nailed to the top plate like below.

 The ceiling joists are installed before the rafters as they will stop the roof spreading and also give something for you to lay planks across to stand on when building the roof.